 Most people that travel to Thailand probably imagine that taking busses, trains and boats are the easiest ways to get around Thailand.
 But in fact to see the best places in the country taking cheap domestic flights in Thailand is much easier, faster and often even cheaper as well.
 In this Thailand travel blog I will show you all the domestic airlines in Thailand and the best Thai domestic flight search.

 Over the last 10 years I have lived, partied and traveled in Thailand for almost 20 times, all across the country.
-This resulted in more than 50 different Thailand travel blogs from how to travel around Thailand in 2 weeks to is it safe to travel to Thailand and everything in and between.
+This resulted in more than 50 different Thailand travel blogs from how to travel around Thailand in 2 weeks to is it safe to travel to Thailand, Thailand packing list and everything in and between.

 Domestic flights in Thailand

 For long distance travel in Thailand a Thai domestic flight search can do wonders.
 There are more than 50 domestic flight routes in Thailand and you will be amazed by the cheap prices you can find.
 Booking in advance will obviously get you the cheapest domestic flights, but even last minute domestic flight deals in Thailand are not that bad.
 In total there are 8 domestic airlines, scroll below for more information about the best domestic airlines in Thailand.